steffen-klein/Hackintosh-Z490-Aorus-Master-10900K/README.md

 ### Pre-install steps
 - Setup Bios according to [this guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#intel-bios-settings).
-- Compare your settings to the following screenshots:

 ### Generation of installation medium
 - Create boot drive according to [this guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html#downloading-macos-modern-os) (you will need access to another Mac)